jrie/sqstorage/README.md

 Right now sqStorage available in German and English.
 Feel free to add your own translation (see LANGUAGE.md).

 ### Installation and usage

+#### Requirements

+* PHP version 7.0 and upwards
+  * PHP extensions: `mysqli`, `gettext`, `intl`
+* a MySQL-compatible database server (e.g. MariaDB)
+* a web server, e.g. nginx or Apache.

+#### Database

+Default database: `tlv`
+Default username: `tlvUser`
+Default password: `tlvUser`

-1) By default, the database name used is **tlv** and the main user **tlvUser** with the password **tlvUser** - this can be configured in **support/dba.php** changing the ***DB::dbName***,  ***DB::$user*** and ***DB::$password*** variables, if you use a server, you might want to use the SQL Server IP instead of *localhost*.
+This can be configured in `support/dba.php` by changing the `DB::dbName`, `DB::$user` and `DB::$password` variables.
+If your database is on a different server, you might want to use the IP or hostname instead of `localhost`.

+#### Permissions

-The directories **smartyfiles/** and **languages/locale/** need to be writeable for the webserver.
+The directories `smartyfiles/` and `languages/locale/` need to be **writeable** for the webserver.

-**chown -R www-data smartyfiles/** and **chown -R www-data languages/locale/** should do it in most cases.
+`chown -R www-data smartyfiles/` and `chown -R www-data languages/locale/` should work in most cases.

-You need to have the php intl extension enabled.
+#### First run

-2) Once the user and database are created, open `bootDB.php` this will create all db tables ready for usage.
+- Once user and database are created, open `bootDB.php`.
+This will create all DB tables necessary.

-3) Open sqstorage and create a admin account - this can be done once after installation.
-If you mess up, you will have to drop/truncate the following tables in order to prompt for the admin account registration again.
+- Open sqstorage in your webbrowser and create a admin account.
+  * this can be done only once after installation!
+  * If you mess up, you will have to drop/truncate the `users` table in order to prompt for admin account registration again.
+You will have to open `bootDB.php` again to recreate the tables.

-The tables are:
-* users

-Then open `bootDB.php` again to recreate the tables.

-Last but not least:
+#### Last but not least

-4) Have fun using sqStorage and do not hesitate to write a email or issue, if you miss something!
+Have fun using sqStorage and do not hesitate to write a email or issue, if you miss something!